 WHEREAS, Sport and fitness activity contributes to emotional and physical well‑being, and women need both strong minds and strong bodies; and

 WHEREAS, The communication and cooperation skills learned through athletic experience play a key role in the contributions of athletes to the home, to the work place, and to society; and

 WHEREAS, Early motor‑skill training and enjoyable experiences of physical activity strongly influence lifelong habits of physical fitness; and

 WHEREAS, The bonds built among women through athletics help break down the social barriers of racism and prejudice; and

 WHEREAS, The history of women in sports is rich and long, but there has been little national recognition of the significance of the athletic achievements of women; and

-WHEREAS, The state of Washington has produced women athletes who are winners, such as Olympic skier Debbie Armstrong, ice skater Rosalynn Sumners, track star Doris Heritage, swimmer Mary Wayte, synchronized swimmer Tracie Ruiz‑Conforto, marathon runner Lisa Weidenbach, and soccer players Shannon Higgins and Michelle Akers-Stahl, whose spirit, talent, and accomplishments distinguished them from others and were a source of inspiration and pride to all of us; and
+WHEREAS, The state of Washington has produced women athletes who are winners, such as Olympic skier Debbie Armstrong, ice skater Rosalynn Sumners, track star Doris Heritage, swimmer Mary Wayte, synchronized swimmer Tracie Ruiz‑Conforto, marathon runner Lisa Weidenbach, and soccer player Shannon Higgins, whose spirit, talent, and accomplishments distinguished them from others and were a source of inspiration and pride to all of us; and

 WHEREAS, The number of women in the leadership positions of coaches, officials, and administrators has declined drastically over the past decade, and there is a need to restore women to these positions to ensure a fair representation of the abilities of women and to provide role models for young female athletes; and